Skip to main content

 Hormone Releasing Intrauterine Devices (IUDs)

-WHAT ARE HORMONE RELEASING IUDS?
+What are hormone releasing IUDs?
 Hormone releasing intrauterine devices (IUDs) are small plastic devices which are inserted into the uterus (womb) and are used to prevent pregnancy.
 They contain a hormone called levonorgestrel in the stem.
 Levonorgestrel is a type of progestogen.
-A very small amount of this hormone is released continuously over 5 years.
+A very small amount of this hormone is released continuously over a period of time.
 There are two types of hormone releasing IUDs: the Mirena® and the Kyleena®.
 The Kyleena® is slightly smaller and releases a lower dose of hormone than the Mirena®.

 Enjoying Sex Safely